pdigiglio/mutool-create-signature/README.md

 If you have a set of options you use often, you may store them in a JSON file.
 You can then pass its path to `create-signature.js` via the `--config <path>` command-line option.
-The settings you define in the JSON file will override the default one.
+The settings you define in the JSON file will override the default ones.

 Finally, you may override any setting with a command-line argument.
+Cmd-line arguments take precedence over any setting.
+To see a list of options, use `--help`.

-Command-line arguments take precedence over any setting.
+#### Example

-As an example, suppose you have the following `cfg.json` file:
+Suppose you have the following `cfg.json` file:

 ```json
 {